Applications Research areas

 - Cost-effectively run targeted cancer panels using Flongle Flow Cells at $90 each

-- Perform comprehensive whole genome or transcriptome analyses using high-throughput GridION and PromethION devices
+- Perform comprehensive whole-genome or transcriptome analyses and scale-up sample throughput with GridION and PromethION devices

-- Sequence as and when required, no sample batching needed
+- Sequence as and when required using low-cost, independently addressable flow cells — no sample batching needed

 Sample batching often required for optimal efficiency, potentially leading to long turnaround times.
 Traditional high-throughput benchtop sequencing devices require significant infrastructure requirements and expense — confining their use to well-resourced, centralised locations.